 For the Tofu

-Cut the tofu into chunks and season with an egg batter of garlic powder, onion powder, red pepper chili flakes, salt, and ground black pepper, then coat in panko breadcrumbs.
+Cut the tofu into chunks and season it with an egg batter of garlic powder, onion powder, red pepper chili flakes, salt, and ground black pepper, then coat it in panko breadcrumbs.
 Then, air fry the breaded tofu until golden brown.

 See the bang bang tofu recipe card for quantities.